-The Company entered into an engagement letter on July 26, 2017 (amended September 2020) with Paradigm Capital Holdings Inc. ("Paradigm"), an entity deemed to be a related party as a result of the Recapitalization (Notes 10 and 21), for exclusive financial and capital markets advisory services.
-Under the terms of the agreement, the Company could satisfy the amounts owed (exclusive of tax) to Paradigm through the issuance of common shares of the Company, upon approval of the TSX Venture Exchange.
-During the three and nine months ended March 31, 2023, the Company incurred \$Nil (three and nine months ended March 31, 2022 - \$Nil) of commissions, advisory fees and related expenses related to services provided by Paradigm.
+The Company entered into an engagement letter on July 26, 2017 with Paradigm Capital Holdings Inc. ("Paradigm"), an entity deemed to be a related party as a result of the Recapitalization (Notes 10 and 24), for exclusive financial and capital markets advisory services.
+The agreement was subsequently amended on September 10, 2020.
+Under the terms of the agreement, the Company can satisfy the amounts owed (exclusive of tax) to Paradigm through the issuance of common shares of the Company, upon approval of the TSX Venture Exchange.

-As part of the Recapitalization plan, the Company issued 1,170 common shares for aggregate consideration of \$1,320 based on the Company's closing share price on December 6, 2021 in exchange for \$2,655 of the total amount owing of \$2,812 as at the closing date (Note 10).
-The difference between the carrying value of the amount owing as at the closing date and the value of shares being issued at that time of \$1,335, net of tax, was recognized in contributed surplus during the nine months ended March 31, 2022.
-The amount owing to Paradigm previously recorded in Shares to be issued, was satisfied in full under the terms of the Recapitalization (Note 10).
-The amount of taxes payable in cash related to past financial and advisory services of \$145 (June 30, 2022 - \$157) are shown in accounts payable and accrued liabilities.
+As part of the Recapitalization plan, the Company issued 1,170 common shares for aggregate consideration of \$1,320 based on the Company's closing share price on December 6, 2021 in exchange for \$2,655 of the total amount owing of \$2,812 (Note 10).
+The difference between the carrying value of the amount owing as at the closing date and the value of shares being issued at that time of \$1,335, net of tax, was recognized in contributed surplus during the current quarter.

+The amount owing to Paradigm and shown in Shares to be issued was satisfied in full under the terms of the Recapitalization (Note 10).

+As at June 30, 2022 the total dollar value of the shares to be issued related to the above fees is \$Nil.
+The amount of taxes payable in cash related to past financial and advisory services of \$157 (June 30, 2022 - \$158) are shown in accounts payable and accrued liabilities.